Stephenie Meyer owns these characters. All dialogue borrowed from Twilight is purely for clarification. No infringement of copyright is intended,

 Many thanks to my fabulous betas: Lezlee, Jules, and kitty_cullen.
 Thanks also to EdwardsDJ, an insightful and savvy reviewer.

-The plot follows canon very closely until the Meadow chapters.
-Some of the early chapters contain a lot of canon dialogue-less so as the story progresses.
+The plot follows canon very closely until the Meadow chapters, and some of the early chapters contain a lot of canon dialogue-though less so as the story progresses.
+I was less than enamored with the plot of Twilight after Bella visited Edward's house, so I've taken artistic license with the second half of the book.
 The shift to AU is deliberately subtle.
-I was less than enamored with the plot of Twilight after Bella visited Edward's house, so I've taken artistic license with the second half of the book..
+Finally, I intend to post a version of the "First Sight"-equivalent chapter of Fox Fire that I shelved (once I actually get around to working on it, that is).

 For now, I'm delighted to have rediscovered a love for writing that I thought I'd lost, and I thank Edward for bringing it back.